ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 3. Compute $$f(x) = f(n)^{-1} \circ f(n+x)$$ and call this the value of $$f(x)$$, where the inverse could be addition, multiplication, or whatever you want.

 As far as I can tell this is what $$\Gamma$$ is doing, and when you put it like this it's kind of a hard sell to say that it means something at all, given that the result you get is very specific on how you parameterize $$f$$ (changes of variables will give different answers, I mean).
 Except, of course, for the fact that the $$n$$-spheres have $$\Gamma$$s in their volumes!
 That's really what ties it all together---we have "experimental evidence" (of a sort) that this process gives something meaningful in the case of $$n!$$, so we're forced to take it seriously.
 Curious.

-Incidentally this way of interpolation has been studied; I'm aware of a somewhat-obscure theory of [interpolating infinite sums](https://mpmueller.net/fractional-sums/) and there are plenty of other references to people looking into it.
-I hope to study it in more detail later but this is long enough and my brain hurts.

 By the way, the most important thing that I have not looked into yet is the "reflection" identity for $$\Gamma$$,